WillTheFarmer/willthefarmer.github.io/README.md

 *.sql linguist-language=sql
 ```
 ## Apache Log Parser and Data Normalization Application
-[ApacheLogs2MySQL](https://github.com/willthefarmer/apache-logs-to-mysql) consists of two Python Modules & one MySQL Schema that parse and import
+[ApacheLogs2MySQL](https://github.com/willthefarmer/apache-logs-to-mysql) consists of two Python Modules & one Database Schema that parse and import
 Access & Error log files and normalizes data into database designed for reports & data analysis.

 This application automates consolidation of log files from multiple Servers and unlimited Domains with audit trail & error logging.